|

 shaky from lack of use.
 She shuffled towards the balcony.
 The

 air outside was fresh and inviting.
-She stepped out through the
+She stepped through the doors

 Five times round, she thought.

-But after two, she was bored.
-Perhaps I could go down to the
+After two, she was bored.
+Perhaps I could go down to the garden,

-garden, she thought, absently swinging her staff from side to
+she thought, absently swinging her staff from side to side.
+One,

 hours practising with the quarterstaff.